 Cessation is a complex process that may span from many months to years, and evidence shows that the paths to cessation are varied.
 A coordinated system would be able to attract tobacco users and support them throughout their entire cessation process.
 Currently, there is not a coordinated tobacco user support system in Ontario.
 However, existing services/programs provide a basis for such a coordinated system.
 This project explores the experience of tobacco users with existing cessation services/programs and identifies opportunities for strengthening linkages across these services/programs.

-Formative Evaluation of STOP with Family Health Teams and STOP with Community Health Centres
+Evaluation of STOP with Family Health Teams and STOP with Community Health Centres, and Addiction Agencies

 Focus Areas: Evaluation, Nicotine Replacement Therapy, Health Care Providers

 The STOP program is a province-wide initiative coordinated by the Centre for Addiction and Mental Health (CAMH), which uses the existing health care infrastructure to provide free nicotine replacement therapy (NRT) and cessation counselling to patients interested in quitting smoking.
 This project evaluates the implementation of the STOP program in three different health practice settings (Family Health Teams, Community Health Centres and Addiction Agencies) to inform improvements and adjustments to the program.